kylestang/slumber-games/README.md

-# Slumber Showdown
+# Slumber Games

-An (un)official sleep competition for Garmin users
+May the odds be ever in your favour.